Journey Through Hallowed Ground National Heritage Area: Curriculum

 The curriculum is built around four components: (1) history cases; (2) parliamentary debates; (3) a speaker series; and (4) visits to the defining sites of American history.

 History cases

 The Academy uses the case-based History of American Democracy curriculum developed by Harvard Business School Professor David A. Moss.
 The cases provide an interdisciplinary and contextual examination of key historic events, permitting students to consider multiple viewpoints and to place themselves in the role of decision makers.
 In 2018, Professor Moss taught the first case on the United States Constitution at James Madison’s Montpelier.

-Better Angels debates
+Braver Angels debates

-The Academy offers a parliamentary debate program in partnership with the Better Angels and its founder, David Blankenhorn.
+The Academy offers a parliamentary debate program in partnership with the Braver Angels and its founder, David Blankenhorn.
 The College Board provided the initial funding for this partnership.
 The debates are designed to encourage civil discourse across the partisan divide in an open and respectful environment.
 This formal style of parliamentary debate allows students to explore challenging contemporary issues in contrast to the historical debates studied in the cases.